Last Updated on 6 January 2026 by Cycloscope

 Thanks to its compliance and the ability to absorb small bumps and high-frequency vibrations, it’s a comfortable gravel bike for long-distance rides on mixed terrains.

-Although larger bumps and rocky roads are not its cups of tea, the Ridley always remains predictable, stable, and stiff.
+Although larger bumps and rocky roads are not its cup of tea, the Ridley always remains predictable, stable, and stiff.

-The Ridley Kanzo is an extremely responsive bike with a great performance in acceleration and a flowing feeling at moderate speeds.
+The Ridley Kanzo is an extremely responsive bike with great acceleration and a flowing feel at moderate speeds.

 Ridley Kanzo Fast GRX Specs